 States That Have Reported Counterfeit Adderall, 2015 --

-* An additional six states—Georgia, Illinois, Louisiana, Missouri, New Jersey, and South Carolina—have reported the seizure of "meth pills" without specifying their form.
+* Other states have reported the seizure of "meth pills" without specifying their form.
 They are not included on the map.

 In 2019, DEA agents seized 40,000 of the pills from a professor’s home in San Antonio.
 Another Texan pill ring made and sold 340,000 pills on the web.